gicentre/litvis/documents/tutorials/elmIntroduction3.md

 You could represent each day with the `String` type (`"Monday"`, `"Tuesday"` etc.), but this is vulnerable to hard-to-spot errors if somewhere in your program you misspell one of the days, or you forget whether you are using full names or abbreviations (`"Tue"` or`"Tues"` or `"Tuesday"`?).

 Instead, you can create your own types that restrict values to a named set of options known as _constuctors_.
-This has the advantage of bringing the Elm compiler along to help spot mistakes, as any inconsistent naming will be flagged as an error.
+This has the advantage of marshalling the Elm compiler to help spot mistakes, as any inconsistent naming will be flagged as an error.
-The types, called _union types_ (also known as algebraic data types or ADTs) are similar, but more powerful, than `enum` types available in some other languages.
+The types, called _union types_ (also known as algebraic data types or ADTs) are similar, but more powerful, than 'enum' types available in some other languages.

 Here is how you might create a day of the week union type, using the Elm keyword `type` with available constructors separated with the vertical bar symbol `|`, noting that types and constructors must start with an upper case letter: